aFendell/react-slider/README.md

 ## Production

-The [project](https://react-slider-five.vercel.app/) is running on Vercel
+A CI/CD pipeline using Github Actions was set up to develop and deploy the [project](https://react-slider-five.vercel.app/) on Vercel.